PowerOfM/interview-challenge-unit203/ReadMe.md

 The project is built with a split client and server architecture.
 In production, the client would be deployed on a static host (like S3), and the server in a VM (like EC2).
 Alternatively, the server could be modified to host the compiled client as well.

 ### Quick Start
-If you're on Mac or Linux, use the `start.sh` script to install deps and run the server and client.
+If you're on Mac or Linux, type `./start.sh` in a terminal to install deps and run the server and client.
+Use Control+C to exit.

 ### Manual Start
 On Windows, you'll have to manually install and open the client and server: